 Zinc Roofing & Cladding

 Zinc is an ideal standing seam roof material and can be applied to many different types of roof.
 It comes in natural (bright), pre-weathered and pigmented finishes.
 As a standing seam roofing material, zinc is an ideal choice of material for architects, designers and home-owners alike, particularly because it repels corrosion and combines durability with flexibility, making it easy to install.
-If you’re thinking of using zinc for your project, click here for a FREE estimate and fill out your project requirements.
+If you’re thinking of using zinc for your project, click here for a FREE estimate by filling out your project requirements.

 Many European and worldwide producers are now offering zinc coils and sheets with pigmented, moisture resistant and coastal protection.
-These zinc sheets can be formed into shingles, cassette panels and flat-lock panels to clad any building style.
+These zinc sheets can be formed into shingles, cassette panels and flat-lock panels to clad any building-style.

 Correct Zinc Roof Installation Process

 Zinc roofing contractors are familiar with the many installation methods required when using materials on different types of roof.
 Zinc shingle tiles, cassette panels and angled seam façade cladding panels can all be used in the installation process for metal roofers in the UK.
-Basic principles on a zinc Roof build-up should be followed, with many designers choosing either a cold or warm roof approach.
+Basic principles on a zinc roof build-up should be followed, with many designers choosing either a cold or warm roof approach.